SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Introduction

-We evaluate five recent scene generation methods using \ours and demonstrate its effectiveness in providing better insights into their strengths and weaknesses.
-Our results reveal that significant gaps remain in current methods in generating scenes that fulfill explicit user requirements and meet implicit expectations, highlighting the need for further research in this area.
-We believe \ours will be a valuable contribution for building methods that better align with user needs.
-We will release our code and dataset.
+We evaluate six recent scene generation methods using \ours and demonstrate its effectiveness in providing better insights into their strengths and weaknesses.
+Our results reveal that significant gaps remain in current approaches in generating scenes that fulfill explicit user requirements and meet implicit expectations, underscoring the need for further research in this area.
+We believe \ours, together with \ourdataset, will serve as a valuable resource for developing methods that better align with user needs.
+We will publicly release our code and dataset.